njs-templates/svelte/README.md

 ## Next steps

-- [ ] Run `yarn dev` to start Vite and make sure everything's working.
+1. Run `pnpm dev` to start Vite and make sure everything's working.
+2. Run `pnpm build` to make sure that building works.
+3. Run `pnpm test` to make sure Vitest is working.
-- [ ] In `package.json`, change the project name and version.
+4. In `package.json`, change the project name and version.
-- [ ] Delete the following: - [ ] `LICENSE.txt` from the root of the directory. - If your project still uses an MIT License, just edit the author and year. - [ ] Either delete `CHANGELOG.md` or remove its contents. - [ ] The boilerplate from `src/routes/+page.svelte`,
+5. Delete the following:
+    1. `LICENSE.txt` from the root of the directory.
+        - If your project still uses an MIT License, just edit the author and year.
+	2. Either delete `CHANGELOG.md` or remove its contents.
+    3. The boilerplate from `src/lib/`, and  `static/`.
+    4. `pnpm-lock.yaml` if you want to use a different package manager.
-      `src/lib/components/HelloWorld.svelte` and `src/app.css`. - You can easily do this from the Todo Tree tab in VS Code. - [ ] The `.git/` folder if you cloned this repo.
+    5. The `.git/` folder if you cloned this repo.
-- [ ] Run a `git init` to start tracking changes.
+6. Run a `git init` to start tracking changes.

-- [ ] Do whatever.
+After all that, do whatever.
 This code is yours now.
 Credit is appreciated but not needed.